Skip to main content

 Version tags are available for individual releases, you can find what releases are available on the release page on GitHub.
 If there are pre-releases, you should scroll down until you find the latest release.

-The develop tag will always refer to an image built from the main branch of Draupnir's git repository.
+The main tag will always refer to an image built from the main branch of Draupnir's git repository.
 You will not experience any severe breakages by using this tag, but you will want to be present within the Draupnir support room.

 Running with Docker